Government / Public Benefits Michigan EBT Program (Bridge Card)

 Challenge

-Michigan's EBT cardholder support — serving roughly 1.4 million food assistance recipients per month — was being delivered from India.
-The state needed to bring this critical public-benefit operation back to U.S. soil.
+Michigan's EBT cardholder support — serving roughly 1.4 million food assistance recipients per month — was being delivered from India, Mexico, and Florida.
+The state needed to bring this critical public-benefit operation back to US soil.

 Solution